Unraveling screening mechanisms in Kondo impurities using an NRG-MPS-based method: Background

 \section{Background}

-In this Section, we introduce Anderson Impurity models (AIMs) and their connection to Kondo models, as well as the numerical NRG-MPS algorithm underlying our method.
-We begin with the single-impurity AIM, followed by an introduction to Kondo models.
+In this Section, we introduce the AIMs and their connection to Kondo models, as well as the numerical NRG-MPS algorithm underlying our method.
 We then describe the numerical NRG-MPS approach and review existing order parameters for detecting Kondo phenomena, emphasizing their limitations.